 So when Valli announced that “Indian Breads” was one of the themes for4th blogging marathon, I decided to challenge myself and make 7 different types of Indian breads that I’ve never made before.
 For the next one week I’ll be posting my roti successes and mishaps as they occur in my kitchen.
 I found an excellent site by Yogi Gupta that has detailed recipes for a ton of Indian dishes along with a whole section on Indian breads.
 Most of my trials are from this website.

 - Sift flour, salt and red chili powder.
 Add ghee and rub into the flour mixture until it forms crumbs.
 Add water and knead to make soft and smooth dough.
-Cover dough with a damp paper towel or plastic wrap for about an hour.
+Cover dough with a damp paper towel or plastic wrap for at least 30 minutes.

 - In the meantime, make the filling by mixing all the ingredients under “Filling”, this should have the consistency of dough.
 Divide the filling mixture into 8 equal parts.